andrewacashner/hearingfaithms/chapters/chapter-3.md

 When Padilla juxtaposes these ideas in the full polychoral texture, listeners can hear the fusion of both rising and falling melodic lines, and two different rhythmic systems (music example `ref:music:Padilla-Voces-subir_bajar`).
-There is a clearly audible contrast between the rhythm of "Man ascending" (moving in a duple-compound feel resulting from *sesquialtera*) and that of "God descending" (triple-simple feel).
+There is a clearly audible contrast between the rhythm of "God descending" (moving in a triple-simple feel) and that of "Man ascending" (duple-compound feel resulting from *sesquialtera*).
 In the final cadence, the Altus I combines the two gestures at once by singing the words "everything in God is to descend" to the music associated with "Man ascending" (mm.
 124--126).